KresnaAP/hill-climbing-algorithm-ai/README.md

 # Hill Climbing Algorithm AI
-Using a weighted graph as a case to find the minimum cost
+Using Hill-Climbing to find the shortest path in this TSP problem

 ![Weighted Graph](SoalHC.PNG)